opendocsg/slw-judgments-backfill/2013_SGHC_168/report.md

 23     In contrast, the second plaintiff’s version of the events leading up to the signing of the Compromise Letter was as follows.
 The second plaintiff said that sometime in October 2009, the second defendant wanted to resign from the Project.
 This was due to a falling out between the second defendant and HPC.
 Since the second defendant was engaged by HPC as the architect, professional engineer and project coordinator of the Project at that time, the second plaintiff wanted to confirm that he would make no claim against the first plaintiff for the work the he had done from June to October 2009.
 In return, the second defendant wanted assurance that no claim would be brought against him by the first plaintiff arising from what he had done or omitted to do from June to October 2009.
 In this regard, the second plaintiff said that the second defendant knew that the plaintiffs were holding him liable for the damaged sewer.

 24     The issue then was whether this dispute as to the facts made the present case unsuitable for summary determination under O 14 r 12.
 In my view, it did not.
-In this regard, I was mindful that ordinarily, summary determination under O 14 r 12 is not appropriate where there are factual disputes affecting the point of construction: see generally _ANB v ANF_ [2011] 2 SLR 1 at [32]; _Re CEP Instruments Pte Ltd (in liquidation)_ [2004] SGHC 206 at [39].
+In this regard, I was mindful that ordinarily, summary determination under O 14 r 12 is not appropriate where there are factual disputes affecting the point of construction: see generally _ANB v ANF_ <span class="citation">[2011] 2 SLR 1</span> at [32]; _Re CEP Instruments Pte Ltd (in liquidation)_ <span class="citation">[2004] SGHC 206</span> at [39].
 However, this proposition was subject to the following two caveats.

 25     First, there must be a genuine dispute of fact.
-The court will not decline to make a determination under O 14 r 12 where the position taken by one party is so incredible that it is a sham: _Goh Chok Tong v Chee Soon Juan_ [2003] 3 SLR(R) 32 (“ _Goh Chok Tong_ ”) at [25]; _Republic Airconditioning (S) Pte Ltd v Shinsung Eng Co Ltd (Singapore Branch)_ [2012] 2 SLR 601 at [10]–[11].
+The court will not decline to make a determination under O 14 r 12 where the position taken by one party is so incredible that it is a sham: _Goh Chok Tong v Chee Soon Juan_ <span class="citation">[2003] 3 SLR(R) 32</span> (“ _Goh Chok Tong_ ”) at [25]; _Republic Airconditioning (S) Pte Ltd v Shinsung Eng Co Ltd (Singapore Branch)_ <span class="citation">[2012] 2 SLR 601</span> at [10]–[11].

 In this respect, I found the following passage in _Goh Chok Tong_ at [25] to be instructive: